 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-The MPA in Non-Profit & Faith-based Organizations program prepares students for positions like non-profit executive director, consultant, or church/parachurch professional staff.
+The Master of Public Administration with a focus in Non-Profit and Faith-Based Organizations program prepares students for meaningful careers in the non-profit sector like non-profit executive director, consultant or church/parachurch professional staff.

-MPA in Non-Profit & Faith-based Organizations graduates will be able to:
+MPA in Non-Profit & Faith-Based Organizations students will: